 The appendix describes the importance of implementing mitigation activities, different approaches to economic analysis of mitigation strategies, and methods to calculate costs and benefits associated with mitigation strategies.
-Information in this section is derived in part from: the Oregon Interagency Hazard Mitigation Team, State Hazard Mitigation Plan (Oregon Office of Emergency Management, 2000), and FEMA Publication 331, Report on Costs and Benefits of Natural Hazard Mitigation.
+Information in this section is derived in part from: the Oregon Interagency Hazard Mitigation Team, Oregon Natural Hazard Mitigation Plan (Oregon Department of Land Conservation & Development, 2020), and FEMA Publication 331, Report on Costs and Benefits of Natural Hazard Mitigation.
 The Economic Analysis is not intended to provide a comprehensive description of benefit/cost analysis, nor is it intended to evaluate local projects.
-It is intended to (1) raise benefit/cost analysis as an important issue, and (2) provide some background on how economic analysis can be used to evaluate mitigation projects.
+It is intended to (1) raise benefit/cost analysis can be used to evaluate mitigation projects.